Making Sense of Your Financial Aid Award Letter: What do the numbers mean?

 A loan is money you borrow and then need to pay back, with interest (a percentage “fee” for borrowing).
 Generally, the loans on your award letter will be federal ones made out directly to you the student (direct Stafford subsidized/unsubsidized loans) or to your parents (Parent PLUS loan).
 Like your grants, the amounts offered may be broken down per semester.

 Some schools include extra information about the terms of the student loans offered.
-If not, you can find information on federal student loans on the government website.
+If not, you can find information on how student loans work here, or more specific information about federal student loans here.
+Finally, if you need help estimating your total loan debt and monthly payments, we can help you here.

 You should only accept whatever loans you actually need.